EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-The Independent delivers with the bluntness only the British press masters: 'Oil prices soar past $110 a barrel again after Iran says Strait of Hormuz is closed.'
-No analysis, no context — the raw number, the shut door.
-The Guardian, meanwhile, relays the Albanese government's reassurances about fuel supply — but the article is about Australia, not Britain.
-A sign that British media covers the crisis through its Commonwealth allies.
+The Independent headlines with the bluntness only British press commands: "Oil prices soar past $110 a barrel again after Iran says Strait of Hormuz is closed."
+No analysis, no context—the bare figure, the closed door.
+The Guardian reports reassuring comments from the Albanese government on fuel supply—but the article concerns Australia, not the UK.
+Sign that British press treats the crisis through Commonwealth allies.

-Imperial legacy: the global crisis viewed from London, not from the local pump
+Imperial heritage: the global crisis viewed from London, not from the local pump

 Overestimation of Britain's role as global energy arbiter